lsst-dm/dmtn-168/index.rst

 GCS Buckets
 -----------

-In the Google Cloud Storage (GCS), we defined two buckets, *drp-us-central1-containers* and *drp-us-central1-logging*, as shown below:
+In the Google Cloud Storage (GCS), we defined two buckets, **drp-us-central1-containers** and **drp-us-central1-logging**, as shown below:

 .. figure:: /_static/GCS_Buckets-in-Rubin.jpg
      :name: List of buckets in the project

 The 3rd bucket in the name of "us.artifacts.*", was automatically created in the Google Cloud Build, to store the build container images.

-As the bucket name indicates, the bucket *drp-us-central1-containers* accommodate container image files, the pilot-related files and panda queue confiuration files.
-The other bucket drp-us-central1-logging* stores the log files of pilot and payload jobs.
+As the bucket name indicates, the bucket **drp-us-central1-containers** accommodate container image files, the pilot-related files and panda queue confiuration files.
+The other bucket **drp-us-central1-logging** stores the log files of pilot and payload jobs.

+The logging bucket is configured in *Uniform* access mode, allowing public access, and allowing a special service account **gcs-access** with the permission of **roles/storage.legacyBucketWriter** and **roles/storage.legacyObjectReader**.
+The credential json file of this special service account is generated, and passed to the container on the POD nodes, with the environmental variable **GOOGLE_APPLICATION_CREDENTIAL** pointing to the json file.

 Job Run Procedure in PanDA
 ==========================